lawshe/full-page/README.md

-# fullPage.js - Meteor Smart Package
+# beforeafter - Meteor Smart Package
-This is a meteor smart package for [fullPage.js](http://alvarotrigo.com/fullPage/).
+This is a Meteor smart package for [JQuery Before/After Plugin ](http://www.catchmyfame.com/catchmyfame-jquery-plugins/jquery-beforeafter-plugin/).

 # How to use
-- `meteor add lawshe:full-page`
+- `meteor add lawshe:before-after`